A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Abstract

 \section{Abstract}

 We develop a linear vibronic coupling (LVC) model for polyenes described by the extended Hubbard-Peierls Hamiltonian.
 This model is applied to \textit{trans}-hexatriene to benchmark quantum-classical dynamics methods against fully quantum simulations.
 We find that surface-hopping methods describe short times more accurately than multi-trajectory Ehrenfest.
-No quantum-classical method obtains the long-time population oscillations found in fully quantum simulations.
-Varying the parameters of the LVC Hamiltonian, surface hopping reproduces the correct trends in the long-time dynamics across a wide range of parameters, but generally overestimates the degree of internal conversion.
+None of the quantum-classical methods studied obtain the long-time population oscillations found in fully quantum simulations.
+Varying the parameters of the LVC Hamiltonian, we find that surface hopping reproduces the correct trends in the long-time dynamics across a wide range of parameters, but generally overestimates the degree of internal conversion.
 On the other hand, multi-trajectory Ehrenfest gives more accurate long-time populations in proximity to the hexatriene parameter set.